Esonhugh/Attack_Code/Attack_Code.md

 #### Cross Service

 Some companies often have a Config Server service that accesses and distinguishes the credential information and content each service needs through a Creds, which can provide the resources the service needs.
+Even some external data source or API service.

 If configured properly, the exposed content is generally not conducive to further lateral movement.
 This breakthrough point is generally to look for data between businesses.
 It is often possible to skip over them.
 These places are easy to obtain high privileges due to laziness.

 For example, services that share database accounts, **share some resource credentials and API call KEYs**.
 This kind of service crossover is often simpler and more effective.

 #### Man In the Middle